Imagineer253/compass-shipment-tracker/PDF_GENERATION_GUIDE.md

 1. **01_safety_guidelines.pdf** - Safety requirements and procedures
 2. **02_handling_instructions.pdf** - Detailed handling and processing guidelines
 3. **03_compliance_checklist.pdf** - Regulatory compliance requirements

+## How It Works

+### For Normal Sample Import Custom Documents:
+- When you click the PDF button (📕), the system:
+  - Generates the main DOCX Custom Document
+  - Converts it to PDF
+  - Finds extra documents in `compass/static/extra_docs/normal_temp_import/`
+  - Merges all PDFs together (main document + 3 extra pages)
+  - Downloads the combined PDF

+### For all other cases:
+- PDF conversion simply converts the DOCX to PDF without extra documents
+- Invoice & Packing List documents are only available in DOCX format

 ### Adding New Extra Documents